-The modular concept from last year's LG G5 was definitely innovative, but it did not have much success on the markets, to put it lightly.
+The modular concept from last year's LG G5 was definitely innovative, but it didn't have much success on the market, to put it lightly.
 Now, the South Korean company is starting out fresh in the hopes of a more successful year with the all-new flagship, the LG G6.
 The company says it checked off the wish list of things that users want to see in a smartphone, bringing us the largest display in the most compact device - and it seems to be paying off in South Korea, where 20,000 units were sold on the first day (the LG G5 sold 15,000 on its launch day).
-Buyers who pre-order from a special page will get a Google Home for free as an added bonus too.
-We got our hands on the device at the MWC 2017 press conference, here are our first impressions.
+Here is our full review.

 LG G6 release date and price

 The LG G6 was first presented at the Mobile World Congress 2017 in Barcelona.
 The device is available now for between $672 to $729 in the US, and in two color variants: Black and Ice Platinum.
 All major carriers have the G6, including AT&T, Sprint, T-Mobile, Verizon and U.S. Cellular.

 The G5 was a big change in the style and design of what had been up to that point quite a successful smartphone generation.
 With the G6, LG is reinventing itself by specifically targeting user priorities and preferences.
 As a result, the LG G6 has a large screen in a rather small body, and is the first flagship of the brand that is waterproof thanks to IP68 certification.
 The dimensions of the device are 148.9 x 71.9 x 7.9 mm and it weighs 163 g.